 4. Disconnect hoses from outside hose bibs, dry out the hoses, and store them for spring.
-Also, if equipped, internally turn off the water supply to these exterior hose bibs.
-If not equipped, consideration may be given to having frost-free spigots installed by a licensed plumber.
-Plumbing pipes located in unheated basements, garages, or in unconditioned crawl spaces can be insulated to help prevent bursting pipes and help with energy efficiency
+Also, if equipped, turn off the water supply to these exterior hose bibs.
+Most hose bibs have a shutoff valve in your basement.
+If you'd have frost-free hose bibs, a licensed plumber can install them.
+Supply plumbing located in unheated basements, garages, or in unconditioned crawl spaces can be insulated to help prevent bursting pipes and help with energy efficiency.

 5. If your home has single pane windows and storm panes, ensure that the storm panes are in good condition, sealed properly, and aren’t cracked.
+Feel for drafts around them in windy weather.
 A properly installed storm window can help prevent water and cold air infiltration and help lower your heating bills.
 Check the home’s exterior caulking (at doors, windows, siding junctions, wiring/pipe siding penetrations, etc.) and touch up as needed.
+Also, check all exterior doors from inside; if you feel cold air or see traces of daylight coming in, repair the weatherstripping.
+Air leakage into the home increases your heating costs.

 6. Check the attic and basement insulation to ensure it is uniformly distributed and a sufficient thickness.
 Loose fill fiberglass or cellulose can be smoothed out to a more uniform thickness to help maximize its insulating properties.
-Fiberglass batts in the basement ceiling or crawlspace can fall down, or there may be small areas in the basement ceiling or crawl space with no insulation.
+Overhead fiberglass batts in the basement or crawlspace can fall down, or there may be small areas with no insulation.
 Adding insulation will help lower heating and cooling costs.
-Modern standards for attic insulation call are R-49 (14" of cellulose or 20” of loose fill fiberglass).
+Modern standards for attic insulation call for R-49 (14" of cellulose or 20” of loose fill fiberglass).
 Important... ensure that the attic access panel or door is properly insulated and weather-stripped as this is a common location for heat loss and often is never properly insulated.

 Doing these sort of proactive measures in the fall will allow you to enjoy winter in a warm and safe home.